What are Kidneys? Location of Kidneys and Constituents of Urine

 Antidiuretic Hormone (ADH)

-Below is the list of some kidney facts.
-Besides entertaining you, they will also add to your knowledge about the potential, working mechanism, control and location of kidneys.
+Below is the list of some interesting kidney facts.
+You will not only get entertainment but also add to your knowledge about the amazing potential, incredible filtration surface, sophisticated working, control and shape of kidneys.

 - Do you know if there were no kidneys, your body would get over-flooded with water as you drank more?
 No matter how much water you drink, the fluid contents of your body would always remain at the normal level.
 It is all because of the regulatory role of the kidneys.

 - Would you believe kidneys receive 20% to 25% of total cardiac output with 1200 ml of blood flowing through them each minute?
 It is a phenomenal amount of blood for the organ with less than 150g kidney weight!